How to install POV-Ray 3.7 under Ubuntu 19.10|

 Render progress of 6923 Particle Ionizer

-However keep in mind that we've only been able to use this up to Full HD renders, 1920 x 1080.
+However keep in mind that we have only been able to use this up to Full HD renders, 1920 x 1080.
 When you try this on a 4K sized frame, 3840 x 2160, then the render will render all the way till the very end, yet not close the output file and exit with a crash.
 It does render with a usable 4K file till the end, when you disable the graphical preview window.
 This using the setting in the whichever_render_you_want_to_run.ini found above, producing a nice PNG, Targa or whatever file format you may have chosen.

 Return to the News Page